Study abroad with Erasmus+

 Medicine: Political and social commitment as well as part-time work parallel to studies are also taken into consideration.

 The DAAD approves Erasmus+ funding at the end of May / beginning of June.
 It is at this point that the grant amount for students for the next academic year is determined.
 The monthly funding amount depends on the duration of your stay abroad and the host country; countries are divided into 3 categories according to the cost of living.
+In addition to the regular monthly grant students receive a travel allowance which is calculated automatically depending on the distance.
 Subject to the approval by the National Agency for EU Higher Education Cooperation at the DAAD, the grant amount is calculated on the basis of the exact number of days spent at the host institution multiplied by the corresponding country category.
 For further information, see the PDF UHH Erasmus+ Förderbedingungen.
 If there are insufficient funds available, students on waiting lists and those for whom recognition of their coursework is not necessary will be considered for a place only once all other applications have been handled.
 The following special terms apply:

 - Months counting 31 days are calculated on a basis of 30 days.